Vibrant and Warm Destination

 Around the turn of the 20th century, Tampa leaders introduced a citywide, pirate-themed festival based on the adventures of legendary buccaneer Jose Gaspar.
 Gasparilla Pirate Fest evolved into a full-blown mock pirate invasion followed by a downtown parade, an arts and crafts show and live entertainment on multiple stages.
 The tongue-in-cheek surrender of the city to swashbucklers kicks off in late January or early February with the arrival of the fully rigged Jose Gasparilla—a faithful replica of a Spanish galleon—at the Tampa Convention Center.

 The promise of work in cigar factories lured Cuban, German, Italian and Spanish immigrants to Tampa's Ybor City in the late 19th century.
-Fiesta Day —once a day of rest for the workers—celebrates Ybor's rich ethnic heritage with lively music, multicultural entertainment, a colorful parade of flags, international food, cigar rolling demonstrations and contests for the best flan and the best flan eater.
+Fiesta Day —once a day of rest for the workers—celebrates Ybor's rich ethnic heritage with lively music, multicultural entertainment, a colorful parade of flags, international food from nearby restaurants, cigar rolling demonstrations and contests for the best flan and the best flan eater.
 A high-spirited Latin tempo energizes the historic district during this celebration in late February.

-Take advantage of March's cool spring temperatures and join the throng of art lovers wandering among more than 300 white-tented artists' booths filled with every genre imaginable at the Gasparilla Festival of the Arts , held on the first weekend of the month.
+Take advantage of March's cool spring temperatures and join the throng of art lovers wandering among more than 300 white-tented artists' booths filled with every genre imaginable during your trip to the Gasparilla Festival of the Arts , held on the first weekend of the month.

 Early March is a good time to pick strawberries.
 If you can't make it to the farm, celebrate the harvest at the 11-day Florida Strawberry Festival in Plant City , 15 miles east of Tampa.
 Taste the freshest strawberry pies, cobblers, shortcakes and milkshakes, or buy a flat of berries and make your own.
 Although strawberries are the star of the show, this festival boasts a stellar lineup of country music performers.
 With exhibits, carnival rides, a midway and a parade, this event has all the flair of a state fair.